Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 Their narratives serve as a source of inspiration and showcase that individuals can flourish despite the difficulties associated with the condition when provided with appropriate treatment and support.

-Through their efforts to raise awareness and foster discussions on mental health, these famous people with PTSD play a vital role in diminishing the stigma surrounding PTSD and motivating others to seek assistance.
+Through their efforts to raise awareness and foster discussions on mental health, these famous people and celebrities with PTSD play a vital role in diminishing the stigma surrounding PTSD and motivating others to seek assistance.

 It is important to remember that living a fulfilling life with PTSD is attainable, and aid is accessible to those who require it.